Release Notes#

 Version 1.2#

-The AODT 1.2 release provides a number of new features and enhancements, including single GPU support, outdoor-to-indoor propagation model, 64TRx and MU-MIMO, and QoS with different Block-Error-Rate (BLER) settings.
+The AODT 1.2 release provides several new features and enhancements, including single GPU support, outdoor-to-indoor propagation model, 64TRx and MU-MIMO, and QoS with different Block-Error-Rate (BLER) settings.
 Below is a detailed overview of the key features included in this release.

 Note